Get easy loans, borrow the right amount with the flexibility of

 Term credits are the least expensive source of short-term finance.
 They are also considered for medium-term finance.

-These term loans are negotiable.
+These loans are negotiable.
 Therefore, they can be easily negotiated between the borrower and the bank.
-Even the T&C (terms and conditions) of term loans are flexible and not rigid.
+Even the T&C (terms and conditions) of these loans are flexible and not rigid.

 The term loan represents debt financing.
 So the equity shareholders do not lose their interest, and it isn't weakened.